FDio/csit/docs/cpta/methodology/index.rst

 change anomalies following the three-sigma rule of thumb (a.k.a.
 68-95-99.7 rule).

-Analysis Metrics
+Metrics
 ````````````````

-Following statistical metrics are proposed as performance trend
+Following statistical metrics are used as performance trend indicators
-indicators over the rolling window of last <N> sets of historical
+over the rolling window of last <N> sets of historical measurement data:
-measurement data:

 - Q1, Q2, Q3 : Quartiles, three points dividing a ranked data set
   of <N> values into four equal parts, Q2 is the median of the data.